gdt050579/AppCUI-rs/docs/chapter-4/custom_desktop.md

 | `Escape`                        | Calls the `on_close` method and if the result is `ActionRequest::Allow` closes the desktop and the entire application. |

 If hotkeys are present for window, `Alt+{hotkey}` is checked by the desktop window and the focused is moved to that window that has that specific hotkey association.

+## Example

+The following example created a custom desktop that ...